emkeyen/postman-to-jmx/README.md

 # Postman to JMeter Converter

-This Python 3 script converts your Postman API collections into JMeter test plans, bridging your API development with load testing.
-It handles request bodies, headers, URL details and integrates Postman collection and env vars.
+This Python3 script converts your Postman API collections into JMeter test plans.
+It handles request bodies, headers, URL details and integrates Postman collection and environment variables.

-## What it Does
+#### Handles:

 * **Request bodies:** Raw JSON, x-www-form-urlencoded.
 * **Headers:** All your custom headers.
 * **URL details:** Host, path, protocol and port.
 * **Variables:** Both collection-level vars and env vars from Postman will be added as "User Defined Variables" in JMeter, so you can easily manage dynamic values.

 ## Running the Script
-1. **Save the script:** Save the Python code you have as `postman2jmx.py`.
+1. Save the `postman2jmx.py` file
-2. **Make it executable:** Open your terminal and run:
+2. Make it executable
 ```Bash
 chmod +x postman2jmx.py
 ```
-3. **Get your Postman files:** Export your Postman Collection as a JSON file.
+3. Export Postman collection and environment (optionally) as a JSON
-If you use environment variables, export your Postman Environment as a JSON file too.

-Now, open your terminal or command prompt and navigate to where you saved the script.

-## Basic Conversion (Collection Only)
+## Collection Conversion
-If you only have a Postman Collection and don't use a separate environment file:
+If you only have a Postman collection and don't use a separate env file:

-`./postman2jmx.py <your_postman_collection.json> <output_jmeter_test_plan.jmx>`
+`./postman2jmx.py <postman_collection.json> <output_jmeter_test_plan.jmx>`

 **Example:**